mrdipeshashah/mrdipeshashah/README.md

 ## Hello, I'm Dipesh Shah

+I am a Marketing Data Consultant, covering marketing tech, marketing data, marketing analytics and marketing measurement.
+I like to play with data which is very much my left side of my brain and my right side of my brain is my creative side and photography.

 <!--
 I am a Marketing Data Consultant, covering marketing tech, marketing data, marketing analytics and marketing measurement.
 I like to play with data which is very much my left side of my brain and my right side of my brain is my creative side and photography.
 **mrdipeshashah/mrdipeshashah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.